gdbroman/broman.blog/_posts/2020-08-11-the-myth-of-arrival.md

 Suffering we can transcend.

-But never forget - there is no end.
+But never forget: there isn't an end.

 It may be absurd, perhaps make you vengeful.